What is omnichannel?

 The key difference between omnichannel and multichannel contact centers revolves around the benefit of centralized and unified backend integration.

-- In a multichannel environment, customer communications and information live in isolation and are not integrated or unified.
-Thereby leading to inefficiencies in the form of wasted time, reduced output, and customer dissatisfaction.
+In a multichannel environment, customer communications and information live in isolation and are not integrated or unified.
+This can lead to inefficiencies in the form of wasted time, reduced output, and customer dissatisfaction.

-- In an omnichannel contact center solution, comparatively, boundaries between channels are nonexistent, offering customers a consistent experience across touchpoints, and thereby a higher agent productivity and customer experience management (CXM).
+In an omnichannel contact center solution, comparatively, boundaries between channels are nonexistent, offering customers a consistent experience across touchpoints, and therefore higher agent productivity and customer experience management (CXM).

 The business benefits of setting up an omnichannel contact center solution

 So why should businesses invest in an omnichannel contact center?
 The short answer: To reap the benefits of amazing customer experience and service!
-And why is customer experience so important?
+Why is customer experience so important?
 Because it’s the best way to stay ahead of the competition.

 Today, customers reach out on their own terms using an ever-growing variety of platforms, services, and channels.
 Whether it’s text, live chat, Facebook, or WhatsApp, an omnichannel contact center makes it possible to engage customers with ease, providing a personalized and consistent experience across all touchpoints.
 Agents can optimize for operations and executives can make data-driven smart business decisions thanks to a streamlined, simpler UI and richer set of data and reporting options.
 It’s no secret that a superior customer experience predicts loyalty and repeat business.